J&J, Amazon on list that hedge funds love to hate

 Healthcare company Johnson & Johnson, whose share price slipped 3.14 percent through mid-May from January 1, now heads Goldman's newly created list of "50 Very Important Short Positions."
-Exxon Mobil Corp., Intel Corp, International Business Machines and Amazon.com round out the top five companies that represent the largest short positions in the $2 trillion hedge fund industry.
+Exxon Mobil Corp.
+(XOM.N), Intel Corp, (INTC.O) International Business Machines (IBM.N) and Amazon.com round out the top five companies that represent the largest short positions in the $2 trillion (1.27 trillion pounds) hedge fund industry.

 The change in heart comes even as some of the named short companies saw share prices rise or dip only modestly.
 Online retailer Amazon, for example, was up 24 percent through mid-May from the start of the year.